 Invasion of Cambodia

-However, on April 30, 1970, President Nixon authorized U.S. troops to invade Cambodia, the nation west of Vietnam.
-It’s believed that North Vietnamese troops were using safe havens in the neighboring country to launch attacks on the U.S.-backed South Vietnamese.
+However, on April 30, 1970, President Nixon authorized U.S. troops to invade Cambodia, a neutral nation located west of Vietnam.
+North Vietnamese troops were using safe havens in Cambodia to launch attacks on the U.S.-backed South Vietnamese, and parts of the Ho Chi Minh Trail—a supply route used by the North Vietnamese—passed through Cambodia.

 Controversially, the president made his decision without notifying his Secretary of State William Rogers or Defense Secretary Melvin Laird.

 They, along with the rest of the American public, found out about the invasion when President Nixon addressed the nation on television two days later.
 Members of Congress accused the president of illegally widening the scope of U.S. involvement in the war by not receiving their consent through a vote.

-However, it was public reaction to the decision that ultimately led to the events at Kent State.
+However, it was public reaction to the decision that ultimately led to the events at Kent State University, a public university in northeast Ohio.

 Vietnam War Protests